'Game-changer' Farrell focused as another 100 nears

 In the early part of his Test career, it was Freddie Burns.
 Later, it was a rejuvenated Danny Cipriani.

 Both were maverick talents, who apparently needed Farrell to give way to shine.
 He steadfastly has not.
-If the England backline wasn't big enough for both, Farrell was determined he wouldn't be the one to sit out.
+If the England backline was not big enough for both, Farrell was determined he would not be the one to sit out.

 He has not just competed against his contemporaries either.
 There have been the ghosts of the past, too.